TOAST-DOCS/Face-Recognition/zh/overview.md

 ## Privacy Policy

 - While using the face recognition service, the customer may collect personal and sensitive information of their users.
 Therefore, the customer of this service must inform a legal notice to their users as per the Personal Information Protection Act and acquire their consent regarding the matter.
-Also during this process, work consignment relation regarding the processing of personal information may arise between the customer and NHN.
-The customer who assumes the position of consignor may enter into a consignment contract with the consignee, NHN, separately in writing, and post a privacy policy notice by referencing the following:
+Also during this process, work consignment relation regarding the processing of personal information may arise between the customer and NHN Cloud.
+The customer who assumes the position of consignor may enter into a consignment contract with the consignee, NHN Cloud, separately in writing, and post a privacy policy notice by referencing the following:

-     \- Consignee: NHN
+     \- Consignee: NHN Cloud
      \- Consignment Description: Providing face recognition service